mabdh/pages/source/_posts/asuran.md

 cover_detail: /images/asuran/banner.jpg
 ---

 Location-based insurance premium prediction implemented as android application.
 The app uses geofencing to locate the user.
-The insurance premium data for every location in a city will be various depends on its condition (e.g. the locations with higher risk will have higher premium).
-Users can register themselves in on-demand manner when they are approaching the location with high risk.
+The insurance premium data for every location in a city will be various depends on its condition (e.g. the locations with higher risk will have higher premium). <!-- more -->Users can register themselves in on-demand manner when they are approaching the location with high risk.
 All locations are updated in near real-time.

 An MQTT back-end is used as a message broker to publish locations information and their premium that can be varied over time.